strukalex/job-profiles-rag/README.md

 # Running Open WebUI with local Kubernetes

-Follow these instructions to run a UI that allows you to run queries with the RAG pipeline
+Follow these instructions to run a UI that allows you to run queries with the RAG pipeline.
+Before getting started, ensure you have `job_profiles_db` in the root by building the vector store through the `create_vectore_store.ipynb` notebook (see below).

 ## Build and run API docker image
 If dependencies changed, generate requirements.txt from poetry and copy to /backend: